What Is Polkadot and Is It a Good Investment?

 How Blockchains Differ From Banks

 Whereas a banking network is a centralized system, where a central bank oversees the banks farther down the network, blockchains are decentralized — there is no centralized oversight.
 In addition, banks are highly regulated by the government.
-Blockchain, on the other hand, is, for now, mostly unregulated, leaving it vulnerable to exploitation by criminals who use it to transfer money undetected.
+Blockchain, on the other hand, is, at least for now, mostly unregulated, leaving it vulnerable to exploitation by criminals who use it to transfer money undetected.

 Banks’ centralized networks make them easier to hack than blockchains, but your money is generally safe in a bank.
 That’s because the Electronic Fund Transfer Act makes banks responsible for losses due to fraudulent transfers.
-Your crypto wallet has no such protection, and because transactions are anonymous and irreversible, it’s unlikely that you’d recover your cryptocurrency in the event it was stolen.
+Your cryptocurrency wallet has no such protection, and because transactions are anonymous and irreversible, it’s unlikely that you’d recover your cryptocurrency in the event it was stolen.

 Where user experience is concerned, cryptocurrency has a significant benefit over banks — blockchain transactions can be completed in less than an hour, whereas bank transactions can take a day or two.